LearnLib/alex/README.md

 Make sure you have Java 8 installed on your system.

 1. Download the latest version from here.
-2. Open a terminal and start the jar file using `java -jar alex.jar`
+2. Open a terminal and start the war archive using `java -jar ALEX.war [--port=XXXX]`
-3. Open *http://localhost:8080* in a web browser
+3. Open *http://localhost:8000* in a web browser

 #### From source